Aisha Fahmy Palace

 6 Brazil St, Zamalek, Tel 012 70169291

-“Madad”, charity exhibition of paintings by Mohamed Hassan, Rana Chalabi, and Osman Young (20 April-11 May).
+“Madad”, is a trio charity exhibition of paintings by Mohamed Hassan, Rana Chalabi, and Osman Young (20 April-11 May).

 14 Maraashli St, Zamalek, 2nd floor, apartment 4, Zamalek, Tel 01222 242 922